EasyZming/TCN-BAPred/README.md

 numpy 1.22.0

 # Instructions for using TCN-BAPred
-(1)Store the bioactive peptide sequence in a fasta file
+(1)Store the bioactive peptide sequence in a fasta file(There are several demonstration data in the file)

 (2)Set the fasta file address in the dataloader section of the code